vokegpu/.github/profile/README.md

 Multiplatform, smooth and simple.
 Buildable UI library, the ekg supports only OpenGL for now.

 The current state of project is:
-version-deprecated-legacy-core: First version of ekg for NDK.
+`version-deprecated-legacy-core`: First version of ekg for NDK.
-version-legacy-core: First rewrite of ekg, usability is hard and confuse.
+`version-legacy-core`: First rewrite of ekg, usability is hard and confuse.
-version-core: Second and actual version of ekg, totally rewrite and plus immediate mode.
+`version-core`: Second and actual version of ekg, totally rewrite and plus immediate mode.

 # Showcase